 Associate Graduate Faculty Status provides the privilege to

-Nominations for the 2020 Faculty Scholar Award.
-This award, sponsored by the Office of Graduate Education & Research (GER), recognizes exceptional merit in scholarly and creative work of full-time faculty at the University of Central Missouri.
+2021 Faculty Scholar Award.
+The Faculty Scholar Award is sponsored by the Office of Graduate Education & Research (GER), and selected by the University Research Council (URC), recognizes exceptional merit in the scholarly and creative work of faculty at UCM.
+The award is open to all ranks of full-time faculty performing original creative work, scholarly activities, or research projects.

 The Graduate Faculty Assembly (GFA) is the governing body of graduate programs for the University of Central Missouri.
 The GFA is comprised of all members of the Graduate Faculty and administrators assigned to Graduate Studies.
 Recognizing that input from graduate faculty is crucial to the quality of graduate education, the GFA provides a forum for discussion of graduate education issues and elects members to the Graduate Council (GC).